 To Do: As part of your design process, your team must make informed judgments that consider the impact of engineering solutions in global, economic, environmental, and societal contexts.
 Using Table 4 - Engineering Solutions Impact below, describe how you considered this and provide your evaluation.
 Fill in the “Impact” column with Y or N (yes or no) based on whether your project has any impact in that category.
 Please fill this out for your overall project, not your individual sub-systems.
 After the table you may provide an expanded explanation if appropriate.
 Note that the impact may be positive or negative.

-Our team evaluated the impact of our engineering solutions in global, economic, environmental, and societal contexts as described in Table 4 - Engineering Solutions Impact.
+Our team applied the engineering design process to produce solutions that meet the specified needs with consideration for the topics found in Table 4 - Engineering Solutions Impact.

 Table 4 - Engineering Solutions Impact